 Two Norse friends climb with the Zephyr friday after work

 Karen abseiled to the ground from their improvised trad relais in a crack.
-He then cleaned the friends, slings, carabiners and nut from the crack and via a miniridge Gary traversed free solo to a slender minibirch that grew from a slit, eagerly tending to the sky.
+He then cleaned the friends, slings, carabiners and nut from the crack and via a miniridge Gary traversed free solo to a slender minibirch that grew from a slit from where it eagerly tended to the sky.
 You could go well around the stem with your pink and thumb.
-Nodding, Karen gave notice to her doubts, yet, her grince hinted this wasn't the first time she couldn't tell Gary much anymore.
+Nodding she smiled, expressing her doubts and hinting this wasn't the first time, as worried as she was amused.
 "Well...".
-He looked up. “...it's got leaves”.. he tried to convince Karen sounding very wonderingly surprised at the same time.
+Out to reassure he looked up and was surprised to notice “...it's got leaves!(?)”..
 Hardly more than ten, half of the twig was dead.
 Me, Karen and Dave just stood there frowning.
 Gary abseiled 10m off without problems.
 So can you climb in the wild west of Sweden?
 Yes, even abseil from the smallest of trees.

 He knows what he's doing

 Ok, you may be able to climb, but isn't it all trad and life threatening?
 Trad it is.
 Want practice first?
 Climb aid.
 Trad(itional) climbing asks another focus and new different thorough reading of rock.
 Back home I now look different and less blind at a crag in front of me.
 In diverse routes on the edge of our climbing I came up with moves of which I certainly knew: “this I've never done before”.
 Climbing Bohuslän's granite is a bit like learning a new language and with that actually getting more agile too with other languages.
 Armed with lists of classic routes of local rockmasters – and of the internet – we entered a whole bunch of crags.
 And we got treated with quality routes.

 On the way to Brodalen